Quick Reference - What You Need to Know

 When You Publish or Your Grant Ends (whichever comes first)

-- Share your data: Upload to a public repository
+- Share your data: Upload to the public repository you outlined in your data management plan

 - Document access: Include data access instructions in your publication